Detroit Communities & Neighborhoods: All About the Different Districts in Detroit

 Southwest/Near West Detroit Neighborhoods

 The Southwest Side includes Corktown and Mexicantown, two of the city's oldest neighborhoods.
-Elements of Federal-style row homes, Queen Anne and Gothic architecture are evident through the region.
+Elements of Federal-style row homes, Queen Anne elegance, and Gothic architecture are evident throughout the region.
 Southwest Side.
 Active business associations and community leaders are spearheading several revitalization efforts.

 List of Southwest/Near West Detroit Neighborhoods